lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 # ch 4 - random sample (13k) #

-The version turned up by the random sample was 24p. ;  12⁰.
-The version in ECCO is 36p. ;  18⁰.

-Mostly the rules are about paying appropriate fees (there is a blank for the amount to be written in by hand!) and the logistics of horses, training, and uniforms.
-There is a lot of training available and drills required, including a lot of surveillance/record-keeping of who is in town to be called to serve.

-Emphasis on the operations of particular stables.

-There are also 150 “Dismounted Cavalry”!
-Who carry carbines or rifles with bayonets and are “freed from the Expence of Horse Keeping.”
-(34) --- but can keep their horses in the LHV stables, and get first refusal when there are openings for more mounted volunteers.
-Suggests a strong ‘social club’ element?

-She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21

-It opens with a lot of discussion of London’s vices and God’s goodness, and claims that the destruction of France is proof of God’s punishment for the sins.
-The eclipse she claims to have predicted (though I can’t turn up the earlier publication).
-She describes how a newspaper published a report of a strange boy pointing out an omen to a lady, and several ladies described having the same experience on similar bridges.
-Goodall says the omen predicts war (a pretty easy prediction since England had just gone back to war with France), and further predicts fighting along the Rhine and in Spain which will kill many people.
-It ends with a (clumsy) poem version of the prose.

-The ESTC mentions two physical holdings--- one in the Bodleian, one in the Somerset Archaeological and Natural History Society.
-The Bodleian copy includes it as part of a bound volume of 87 chapbooks.
-The SANHS database doesn’t show a copy.

-The ESTC record mentions that “TAUa copy bears MS. date 1794” but I don’t know what the TAUa copy is.

 My random sample suggested a 1794 Liverpool edition 8p. ;  12⁰.
 This particular version of the ballad has not been digitized, but I located five other copies in ECCO from the 1790s:

 CW0117256783 N.p., \[1790?\] 1 sheet : ill. ; obl.1/2°